 Smart locks also bring a great deal of comfort and convenience when you are managing a big empty house when kids move out to college or starting their new life, which helps ensure your home are safely locked when you are enjoying your holiday.

-Smart detectors, such as smart thermostats, smoke detector, water detectors come in handy and keep your house in check when empty nesters out travel around or enjoying the holiday.
+Smart detectors, such as smart thermostats, smoke detectors, water detectors come in handy and keep your house in check when empty nesters out travel around or enjoying the holiday.

 Meanwhile, smart light controls also help create a false impression that your empty nest is occupied in a way to deter any potential break-in or home invasion while you are travailing.